taijusanagi/zksync-ssi-wallet/README.md

 # zkSync SSI Wallet

-Empower your crypto journey with seamless credentials, social insights, and cost-efficient transactions.
+Empower your crypto journey with credentials.

 ## Description